Imran Khan's PTI will be 'ultimate loser' if poll talks fail: Pakistani government - ExBulletin

 Imran Khan’s PTI will be ‘ultimate loser’ if poll talks fail: Pakistani government

-Calling Imran Khan’s demand to dissolve the National Assembly by May 14 for a successful outcome of the talks as “impractical”, Pakistan’s ruling coalition warned the former prime minister that his party would be the ” ultimate loser” if the talks break down, because the polls can be delayed for a year.
+Rejecting Imran Khan’s demand to dissolve the National Assembly by May 14 for a positive outcome of the talks as ‘unfeasible’, Pakistan’s ruling coalition warned the former prime minister that his party would be the ‘loser’ ultimate” if the talks failed, because the polls can be delayed for a year.

 Ahead of the third round of talks between the Pakistan Muslim League (Nawaz)-led federal coalition (PML-N) and the PTI scheduled for Tuesday, the government told Khan it could not hold talks under threat of ‘a weapon.

-Also Read: Pakistani opposition and ruling coalition fail to agree on holding general elections; agree to meet again next week

 “We want to tell Imran Khan that he cannot hold talks at gunpoint.
 The first condition of the talks is that there are no preconditions.
-Khan is so desperate that he wants its way or the highway”, declared the general secretary and federal minister of the PML-N. for development Ahsan Iqbal was quoted as saying by the Dawn newspaper.
+Khan is so desperate that he wants its way or the highway, PML-N Secretary General and Federal Development Minister Ahsan Iqbal was quoted by Dawn newspaper as saying.

-The federal coalition called Khan’s ultimatum “impractical” and asked him to be more flexible for the success of this dialogue between the government and the opposition, the report said on Monday.
+The federal coalition called Khan’s ultimatum “impractical” and asked him to show more flexibility for the success of this dialogue between the government and the opposition, the report said on Monday.

-“If the talks fail, the ultimate loser will be the PTI as the Constitution provides for delaying the elections for a year.
-Imran Khan warned against creating a law and order situation in the country (if the polls fail don’t take place in July) and in such a scenario, the elections will be postponed for a year, Iqbal said on Sunday.
+“If the talks fail, the ultimate loser will be the PTI as there is a provision to delay elections for a year under the Constitution.
+Imran Khan warned against creating a law and order situation in the country (if the polls are not held in July) and in such a scenario, the elections will be delayed for another year, said Iqbal on Sunday.

-The federal coalition parties sat down with the PTI with an open mind, but Khan continued to demand the dissolution of the assemblies (national, Sindh and Balochistan) by May 14, he said, adding that the request is not acceptable to the federal coalition.
+The federal coalition parties sat down with the PTI with an open mind,” but Khan continued to call for the (national, Sindh and Balochistan) assemblies to be dissolved by May 14, he said. , adding that the request was not acceptable to the federal coalition.

-“The people of Sindh and Balochistan cannot be punished for the madness of Imran Khan who dissolved the assemblies of Punjab and Khyber Pakhtunkhwa to impose elections under the patronage of his managers in the institutions,” the minister said, adding that Khan’s Pakistan Tehreek-e-Insaf (PTI) should agree on a code of conduct for polls, in addition to same-day elections.
+“The people of Sindh and Balochistan cannot be punished for the madness of Imran Khan who dissolved the assemblies of Punjab and Khyber Pakhtunkhwa to force elections under the patronage of his masters in the institutions,” the minister said, adding that Khan’s Pakistan Tehreek-e-Insaf (PTI) should agree on a code of conduct for polls, in addition to same-day elections.

 The Pakistan Peoples Party (PPP), which pushed the PML-N to negotiate with the PTI on the elections, remains optimistic, however.

 I hope that the dissolution of the assemblies by May 14 is a proposal and not a condition posed by Khan.
 This suggestion is not viable.
-Who will present the budget if the National Assembly is dissolved in May?” asked Qamar Zaman Kaira, senior PPP official and special assistant to the prime minister.
+Who will present the budget if the National Assembly is dissolved in May? asked senior PPP leader and special assistant to the prime minister, Qamar Zaman Kaira.

 “It cannot be left to the interim setup to negotiate with the IMF and come up with the budget (for the coming fiscal year), he said.